siminsadanandan/kafka-tools/README.md

 All the below steps to be executed from the VM where Kafka is running.

-> to get the Kafka pod name
+> to get the Kafka pod name, replace the NAMESPACE and  LABEL NAME, label name you can get when you list pods with additional switch _--show-labels_

 `export POD_NAME=$(kubectl get pods --namespace <NAMESPACE> -l "<LABEL NAME>" -o jsonpath="{.items[0].metadata.name}")`